cryostatio/cryostatio.github.io/guides/_subsections/download-an-active-or-archived-recording.md

   <li>
     {% include_relative _subsections/common/select-a-recording.md
         select-a-recording-caption="
-        Determine the recording you wish to download to your local workstation.
+        Determine the <code>Recording</code> you wish to download to your local workstation.
-        This may be either an <i>Active</i> or <i>Archived</i> recording.
+        This may be either an <code>Active</code> or <code>Archived</code> recording.
-        Select the appropriate tab in the Recordings view.
+        Select the appropriate tab in the <i>Recordings</i> view.
 No actual action needs to be taken at this step.
       "
     %}
   </li>
   <li>
     {% include howto_step.html
-      summary="Download the recording"
+      summary="Download the Recording"
       image-name="2.3.0/download-an-active-or-archived-recording-1.png"
       caption="
-        Click the action overflow three-dot menu on the right side of the recording entry in the table, then click <i>Download Recording</i>.
+        Click the action overflow <i>three-dot</i> menu on the right side of the recording entry in the table, then click <i>Download Recording</i>.
       "
     %}
   </li>
   <li>
     {% include howto_step.html
-      summary="Choose what to do with the recording file" image-name="2.3.0/download-an-active-or-archived-recording-2.png"
+      summary="Choose what to do with the Recording file" image-name="2.3.0/download-an-active-or-archived-recording-2.png"
       caption="
-        Your browser will present you with its standard file-save dialog for both the <i>Archived Recording</i>, and a <code>.json</code> file containing any metadata labels that were attached.
+        Your browser will present you with its standard file-save dialog for both the <code>Archived Recording</code>, and a <code>.json</code> file containing any metadata labels that were attached.
 It may take some time for these dialogs to appear.
-Once it does, you can choose to open the recording file directly in <i>JDK Mission Control</i>, or (recommended) to save the recording to disk.
+Once it does, you can choose to open the recording file directly in <code><b>JDK</b> Mission Control</code>, or (recommended) to save the recording to disk.
       "
     %}
   </li>